 Under Setup options, select Uninstall this Configuration Manager site.
 Click Next.

-Delete the SUSDB from Databases
+Step 3 – Delete the SUSDB from Databases

+In this step, we will show you how to remove the old ConfigMgr database from the SQL server.
 Launch the SQL server management studio and connect to database engine.
 Expand Databases, right click SUSDB and click Delete.
 Click OK to delete the SUSDB.

-Install Configuration Manager Technical Preview
+Step 4 – Reinstall Configuration Manager Technical Preview

 Select Install a Configuration Manager primary site and choose the typical options for stand-alone primary site.
 Click Next.